Kamal Haasan: Relationships

+From 2005 to 2016, Haasan was in a relationship with actress Gautami, he co-starred with her frequently during the late 1980s and early 1990s.

-Early in his career, he co-starred in several films with Srividya.
+Early in his career, he co-starred in several films with Srividya with whom he was in relationship.
 Haasan visited Srividya on her deathbed in 2006.

 Views

-Haasan is an atheist.
-He has often questioned the existence of God and has highlighted the theme in his films like Anbe Sivam and Dasavathaaram.
+Haasan is a rationalist and has often questioned the existence of God and has highlighted the theme in his films like Anbe Sivam and Dasavathaaram.
 He was mistaken to be Muslim because of his Arabic-sounding name, most notably when he was denied preclearance to travel to the United States by Customs and Border Protection authorities at Toronto Pearson International Airport in 2002.

 In Sanskrit Kamal means "lotus", but it was rumoured that his name originated with a friend of his father (Yaakob Hassan, a Muslim freedom fighter who was imprisoned along with Kamal's father by the British).
 In a BBC interview with Karan Thapar, Haasan said that his last name derives from the Sanskrit word hasya, and although the Yaakob Hassan connection was publicised by the media it was only "a story".
 Haasan is considered left-leaning or independent.
 Although he initially abstained from politics, he entered regional politics in Tamil Nadu in 2018.
 He also said that his entering politics would result in his death within a year.

-Filmography

 Humanitarian work

 Haasan is the first Tamil actor to convert his fan clubs into welfare organisations and is involved in social-service activities through the clubs under the name Kamal Narpani Iyakkam (Kamal Welfare Association).
 His fan clubs help organise blood- and eye-donation drives, and donate educational materials to students.

 Haasan received the first Abraham Kovoor National Award for his humanist activities and secular life in 2004.
 He was project ambassador for Hridayaragam 2010, which raised funds for an orphanage for HIV/AIDS-affected children.
 In September 2010 Haasan launched a children's cancer relief fund and gave roses to children with cancer at Sri Ramachandra University in Porur, Chennai.
 He has pledged his product-endorsement income to social causes.
 Haasan, along with his partner Gautami, won ₹ 5 million on Neengalum Vellalam Oru Kodi in March 2013 and donated the prize money to Petral Thaan Pillaya, a nonprofit organization supporting cancer patients.

 Haasan was nominated by the Indian Prime Minister Narendra Modi for the Swachh Bharat campaign.
 He chose to clean the Madambakkam lake in Chennai with the Environmentalist Foundation of India's Arun Krishnamurthy on 7 November 2014.

 Known for refusing any kind of brand endorsement, Haasan endorsed Pothys for the first time in 2015.
 His daughter, Shruti has previously endorsed Pothys.
 In the past, Haasan has stated that should he ever act in commercials, the revenue earned from them would be donated to HIV affected children.